theodorusclarence/theodorusclarence.com/README.md

 \*If there is no scope needed, you don't need to write it

 Usable scope:
-**TODO: Change this to your scope, don't forget to change in the commitlint.config.js**

-- pre-event
+- library
-- conference
+- projects
-- ibl-case
+- blog

 ### 3. Description